Climate

 Off-Setting through Carbon Removal Projects

-While our primary strategy is to directly reduce emissions and replace carbon-intensive sources with clean energy sources where possible, to achieve carbon neutrality we recognize the remaining emissions will need to be offset by purchasing certificates from climate protection projects with recognized quality standards.
-In 2023, we did not purchase any carbon offsets.
+While our primary strategy is to directly reduce emissions and replace carbon-intensive sources with clean energy sources where possible, to achieve carbon neutrality we recognize the remaining emissions will need to be offset by purchasing carbon offsets from climate protection projects with recognized quality standards.
+To date, we have not purchased any carbon offsets.
 The decision to purchase offsets will be made based on the remaining emissions that cannot be eliminated.
+Information related to our California Voluntary Carbon Markets Disclosure (AB 1305) can be found here.

 Climate Performance Data